mineral-ui/mineral-ui/docs/styling.md

 `element`: a React component _or_ a string representation of an HTML element

-`theme`: a shallow object of theme variables and their values
+`theme`: a shallow object of theme variables _or_ a function that accepts props, theme, and context and returns an object of theme variables

 ##### Example Usage
 ```jsx